vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 Format: `removePerson eid/EVENT_ID pid/PERSON_INDEX`
 - The Event ID refers to the index number displayed in Main List
   - To view all events, type the `viewEvents` command.
-- The Person ID refers to the index number displayed in the Persons List inside the event details
+- The Person ID refers to the index number displayed in the Persons List that is associated to the event.
-  - Note:

-### Remove Person From Event: `removeVendor`
+### Remove Vendor From Event: `removeVendor`

+Removes a person from a specified event

+Format: `removeVendor eid/EVENT_ID vdr/PERSON_INDEX`
+- The Event ID refers to the index number displayed in Main List
+  - To view all events, type the `viewEvents` command.
+- The Vendor ID refers to the index number displayed in the Vendors List that is associated to the event.

 ## Venue Features